MicrosoftDocs/MIMDocs/MIMDocs/pam/hardware-software-requirements.md

 ---

 No hardware requirements beyond those of the underlying software platforms, sufficient memory or disk space and network connectivity is required.
-This test lab is not intended to demonstrate performance, scalability or high availability, and does not represent a recommended deployment topology for large enterprises or production environments.
+This article provides the minimum requirements for a basic deployment.
+It is not intended to demonstrate performance, scalability, or high availability, and does not represent a recommended deployment topology for large enterprises or production environments.

 ## Installing from software packages